 To get the best deal and avoid a situation where you are paying two mortgages for months-on-end you need to be savvy.

 First, decide on an upper value as well as a worst-case scenario for your house.
 Get a real estate agent to inspect your home and give you an honest verdict.
+These professionals can always provide you vital information such as the cost to build manufactured home versus the cost of home improvements to help with your project’s financial planning.
 But also sure to ask them what features could improve the value of your house and attract the kind of buyer you want.

 Then decide on some renovation work, if you have the budget for it.
 You can decide this long in advance before you start the process of looking for a new house so that you are not under pressure to finish the renovations quickly.